theriddleofenigma/laravel-google-chat-log/README.md

 In order to notify all the users like `@all`, Set ```LOG_GOOGLE_CHAT_NOTIFY_USER_ID_DEFAULT=all```.
 Also, you can set multiple USER_IDs as comma separated value.
 In order to notify different users for different log levels, you can set the corresponding env keys mentioned to configure in the `logging.php` file.

 Now, you can add custom additional logs to the Google chat message by passing a closure function to the GoogleChatHandler::$additionalLogs property.
-The request object will be passed as first argument to the closure while calling.
 ```php
 use Enigma\GoogleChatHandler;
 use Illuminate\Http\Request;